AzyrRuthless/Greenify4Magisk-KSU/README.md

 <h1 align="center">Greenify4Magisk-KSU</h1>

 > **Warning** </br>
 > This module has been updated with the latest MMT-Extended template and greenify app.
-These updates are available in a distinct branch named `template-update`.

 ## Module Explanation:
 This module allows Greenify to function as a system-integrated (privileged) app without modifying the ROM, enabling Boost Mode.
 It optimizes hibernation performance beyond the standard root option by injecting the APK into /system/priv-app.
 If the app appears as "Privileged" in the settings, the setup is complete.